 What Is CBD Isolate?

-Still, wondering how CBD isolate is made? you may also like to read our what is CBD isolate? page for more information about how to make CBD isolate and how to use it.
+Still, wondering how CBD isolate is made? you may also like to read What is CBD isolate?

 What Is Full-Spectrum CBD Oil?

 Full-spectrum CBD, on the other hand, contains a wide range of cannabinoids, minor cannabinoids, and even small amounts of THC (0.2%).
 Full-spectrum CBD oil maintains all the cannabinoids that are present in the natural plant.

 Which means it’s as close to the natural plant as you can get.
 Multiple cannabinoids all work together in synergy with one another, in what’s known as the ‘entourage effect.’
 This enhancing effect makes the benefits of each cannabinoid stronger.